Two new steam locomotives join the Epping Ongar Railway fleet9th February 2021

 Locomotive 63 "Corby"

-Number 63 (works number 7761) was part of a second batch of two locomotives and was delivered to the steelworks in 1954, becoming the eigth of this type of locomotive at the site.
+Number 63 (works number 7761) was delivered in 1954, becoming the eigth of this type of locomotive at the site.
 It, too, was withdrawn in 1969 when replaced by diesel traction.

 The locomotive was initially preserved at the Keighley and Worth Valley Railway alongside two more of its sister locomotives.
 In 2011 the locomotive was moved to the Great Central Railway (North) in Nottingham where it was reunited with fellow Stewarts and Lloyds locomotive number 56.
 It worked, there, alongside number 56 until expiry of its boiler certificate.
 It was moved to the Epping Ongar Railway in February 2021 together with number 56.